Overview

 Laboratory testing and clinical assessment are compulsory for differential diagnosis and disease classification of autoimmune disorders.

 The antinuclear antibody immunofluorescence assay (IFA) is a first-line screening checkup for patients with suspected autoimmune disorder symptoms.
-Because of its high subtlety compared to other assays, this test may be considered a gold standard.
-Positive results may prompt clinicians to keep investigating the reason for a positive ANA IFA and tail off the field of potential culprits.
+Due to its high sensitivity compared to other assays, this test may be considered a gold standard.
+Positive results may prompt clinicians to keep investigating the reason for a positive ANA IFA and narrow down the field of potential culprits.

-Clinical suspicion and correlation are generally necessary to proceed with additional testing for other certain antibodies beyond the algorithm of the most common rheumatic diseases.
+Clinical suspicion and correlation are generally necessary to proceed with additional testing for specific antibodies beyond the algorithm of the most common rheumatic diseases.

 A positive ANA result alone is not diagnostic of an autoimmune disorder.
 The prevalence of ANAs in healthy individuals is about 3-15%.
 The production of these autoantibodies is strongly age-dependent and increases to 10-37% in healthy persons over 65.
 Even healthy people with viral infections can have a positive ANA, albeit for a short time.
 Patients with infectious diseases may also test positive for ANA.
 These include viral infections (hepatitis C, parvovirus), bacterial infections (tuberculosis), and parasitic infections (schistosomiasis).
 Certain medications and some lymphomas may also cause a positive ANA.